 The world’s lowest temperature record (in the northern hemisphere) of -69.6 °C (-93.3 °F) was recorded in Greenland in 1991.
 The average temperature in the capital Nuuk varies from around -5 C to +10 °C (23 to 50 °F).
 During the summer months, it can warm up to +21°C (70 °F), but only in the coastal regions.
 In the center of Greenland, the temperature hardly ever exceeds 0°C (32 °F).

 The eastern part of Greenland is considered colder due to fierce winds.
 During the winter months, the weather can be harsh.
 That’s why expedition cruises are usually scheduled during the warmer and more moderate summer months.
 The south and west coastal regions are generally warmer.

-The precipitation quantity on the south is 1080mm per year.
-In the north, it can be only about 100-200 mm.
+The precipitation quantity in the south is around 1,080 mm (43 inches) per year.
+In north Greenland, it may be as little as 100-200 mm (4-8 inches).

-How People Live in Greenland Now
+How People Live in Greenland

 Plan Your Greenland Tour